dignifiedalpaca/blog/README.md

 ### Writing an article

-When smallblog is correctly installed you just have to write your markdown files in your dedicated folder (this folder can change with the configuration, in this example, it is: `posts/`).
+When smallblog is correctly installed you just have to write your markdown files in your drafts folder and preview them on the route: `/drafts/your_file_name_without_extension`.

+Then, when you finished your writing, you can move the markdown file to the posts' folder (drafts and posts folders can change with the configuration, in this example, they are respectively: `drafts/` and `posts/`).

 Smallblog doesn't come with an editor to write blog post.
 To write this article you can use whatever way you want using the power of smallweb: